dlstreamer/pipeline-server/docs/changing_object_detection_models.md

 #### Edit the Pipeline Template

-Video Analytics Serving pipeline definition files contain a template that specifies which model to use.
+Intel(R) DL Streamer Pipeline Server pipeline definition files contain a template that specifies which model to use.
 The template needs to be updated to select a different model.